Grief and Loss

 Our approach

-We are here to create a supportive, safe space that allows you to explore your feelings, and to make sense of your loss, without judgment or pressure to grieve a certain way.
+We are here to create a supportive, safe space that allows you to explore your feelings without judgment or pressure to grieve a certain way.
 During our work and depending where you are in your grief journey, we may draw from narrative, cognitive-behavioral, or attachment-based therapies to aid your grief journey.